Akshay809/kopSkylines/README.md

 	  				- Referenced by DataInstanceOrigin
 	  - **DataAdapter.h**
 	  	- Defines the interface for Reader and Writer objects
-	  		- Extended for specific data formats
+	  		- Extend for specific data formats
-	  		- **Another extensibility feature** of the program, as Data input of any format can be easily supported by using/writing a specific data-format parser and defining the declared functions in the extended class definition
+	  		- **Another extensibility feature:** Data input of any format can be easily supported by
+	  			- using/writing a data-format specific parser and
+	  			- defining the declared functions in the extended class definition
 	  	- Declaration of 'import' and 'export' functions
 	  - **JSONAdapter.h** | **XMLAdapter.h**
 	  	- Header only extended class definitions for respective Datatype
 	  	- **Please go through the described template of supported subset in the begining of these files(currently only JSON)**
+	  		- @ /include/JSONAdapter.h
 	  - **DataReader.h**
 	  	- Identifies file format and call appropriate sub-routine
 	  - **Exceptions.h**